MikiasTeshome/MikiasTeshome/README.md

- they will not see you what ever you nut strange things pass the next day also fucked there is no salary sence 3 month --->
+ they will not see you what ever you nut strange things pass the next day also fucked there is no salary sence 3 month i am going to hate every one--->